How to Switch to Solar Power?

 Making the switch to solar means taking the steps to use a cleaner, price-protected energy source that can help lower your monthly utility bills.
 On average, homeowners can save $500-$600 their first year and between $29,099 – $39,369 for the lifetime of their panels.

-- Many see an electricity bill offset up to 100 percent
+- Many see a huge electricity bill offset

 - The average monthly electricity bill in Nevada is more than $100

-- With the Investment Tax Credit (ITC), you can reduce the cost of your PV solar energy system by 26 percent
+- With the Investment Tax Credit (ITC), you can reduce the cost of your PV solar energy system by 30%

 How It Works